arturovt/clickup-brotli/README.md

 ### The most optimal architecture

 The Lambda@Edge is a single lambda, the only difference is that only CloudFront can be its trigger.
-This lambda can be created only in us-east-1 region but then it gets replicated between CloudFront edge locations.
+This lambda can be created only in us-east-1 region but then it gets replicated among CloudFront edge locations.

 See the CloudFormation template below.
 Note that the `Custom::CrossRegionStack` is just a custom resource that allows to create a cross-region stack.
 Its lambda is triggered by CloudFormation, it passes all properties that are going after the `ServiceToken` to the `event.ResourceProperties`.
 In simple words it looks as following: